ramenmen/froggame/README.md

 # Forest Jump

+Avoid rocks and logs and swing from the treetops with your super strong tongue!!

-A game made in 72 hours for Mini-Jam 79: Frogs.
+An endless runner made in 72 hours for Mini-Jam 79: Frogs.

 Made by: ramenmen and zhizhizhizhizhi